nss-evening-cohort-8/bangazon-inc/orientation/exercises/ChinookConsole.md

 1. INSERT a new invoice with parameters for customerid and billing address
 1. UPDATE an Employee's name with a parameter for Employee Id and new name

+Each query should be represented by a main menu item.
+Each parameter should be prompted for by name from the user.

 Remember, it is helpful to create models for these sets of data so that you have a way to represent them in your code.
 Models do not have to be exactly representative of tables, but can also represent the results of queries.